Kelly-ux/UniPay/README.md

-# UniPay - University Payment Management
+# DuesPay - University Payment Management

-UniPay is a web application designed to streamline the management of university dues and payments for both students and administrators.
+DuesPay is a web application designed to streamline the management of university dues and payments for both students and administrators.
 This project serves as a comprehensive Next.js starter application, showcasing various modern web development practices and integrations.

 ## Tech Stack